 - If I do find someone who says they will be happy and healthy in this relationship, should that send up red flags?

 Let’s take the above points one at a time.
 I use a polyamorous relationship as an example below because it provides an extreme and unfortunately common example, but these questions apply to any type of relationship: dating or long term, polyamorous or monogamous, kinky or vanilla, even friendships.

 What am I looking for from this potential partner, and what am I offering them in return?

 Any evaluation of the fairness of your relationships begins with considering what you are looking for from the relationship, and what you are offering in return.
-How you should go about working this out for yourself is beyond the scope of this post, but I would suggest that you checkout this handout from our Bubbles class for ideas on how to get started.
 Sitting down and figuring out (preferably in writing) what you are looking for and what you are offering before approaching a prospective partner is important for many reasons, not the least of which is determining the fairness of your offering.
 Just keep in mind that this kind of exercise is a tool for self-knowledge and communication.
-It should never be a used as an attempt to stuff a relationship into a box.
+It should never be

 So as an example, let’s say we have a couple named Dick and Jane who decide to open up their relationship.
 As with many couples, they start by looking for a girlfriend to date together.
 Dick and Jane come up with the following list of what they are looking for and offering: